srirambtechit/java-technology/extension-mechanism/README.md

 * It is concept since Java 1.3
 * Pluging functionality to existing application without restarting application
 * `java.util.ServiceLoader` is class used to achieve this
+* `-Djava.ext.dirs` JVM argument used for runtime
+* Permanently to keep particular library, /<java_path>/jre/lib/ext path used

 ## Example
 word processing software was developed in Java.